vinyldns/rfcs/text/0000-ptr-correspondance.md

 # Motivation
 [motivation]: #motivation

 Ideally, every forward record points to exactly one reverse record, and that reverse record points to exactly one forward record.
-This best practice is cumbersome in VinylDNS today, as users have to make 2 separate transactions in order to keep the forward and reverse records aligned.
+This best practice is cumbersome in VinylDNS today, as users have to make multiple separate transactions in order to keep the forward and reverse records aligned.
 The present process follows:

 1. User creates an A record `foo` in the `bar.com` zone: `foo.bar.com A 300 192.168.0.1`
 2. User creates a PTR record `1` in the `0.168.192.in-addr.arpa` zone: `1 PTR 300 foo.bar.com`